cyclus/cyclus.github.com/source/cep/cep18.rst

 The proposed refactor addresses each of the issues provided in the previous section.
 The notion of market models is redefined, separating the collection of supply-demand information from the algorithm used to match suppliers with consumers.
-The information gathering framework is structured and core-based.
+The information gathering framework is structured and handled by the Cyclus core (i.e., not adjustable by model developers).
 It is top-down in the sense that it queries facilities for their supply and demand rather than requiring facility-based notifications.
-Accordingly, concerns are appropriately separated: the information is gathered by the core at the beginning of the resolve step, allowing facilities to inform a given market algorithm; market algorithms determine the set of offers and requests to be matched; and the core sends out resolved transactions.
+Accordingly, concerns are appropriately
+separated: the information is gathered by the core at the beginning of the resolve step, allowing facilities to inform a given market algorithm; market algorithms determine the set of offers and requests to be matched; and the core sends out resolved transactions.
 Message passing to and from markets is addressed by the framework, providing facilities, institutions, and regions each with specific, defined agency.

 Supply-Demand Framework
 -----------------------